πŸ”„Swaps (Solver)

 • fee: (Optional) Partner fee configuration.
 If not provided, uses the default partner fee from config.
 Note: Fees are now deducted from the input amount rather than added to it.

 • raw: (Optional) Whether to return raw transaction data instead of executing the transaction.
+Note: When using raw spoke providers, you must pass raw: true.
+Some methods like swap and createAndSubmitIntent do not support raw mode as they need to execute transactions.

 • timeout: (Optional) Timeout in milliseconds for relay operations (default: 60 seconds).